Ladder99/ladder99/README.md

 See our documentation here - https://ladder99.readthedocs.io/en/latest/.

-For more on MTConnect, see here - https://www.mtconnect.org/.
+For more on MTConnect, see https://www.mtconnect.org/.

 License: MIT